parrotbait/PropertyPriceRegister/README.md

 This project takes a local Property Price Register CSV file from the https://propertypriceregister.ie website, parses, performs reverse geocoding and inserts/updates records into a remote database (I use RDS).

+The live version of this repo is here: http://pprsite.s3-website-eu-west-1.amazonaws.com/ REST API is http://ec2-34-247-160-30.eu-west-1.compute.amazonaws.com - needs registration and auth so please get in touch if interested.

 This CSV is terrible.
 See my fun [rant](https://medium.com/@parrotbait/the-property-price-register-a-rant-f55ca421e798) on it.
 The JS attempts to go through the records, salvage what it can and clean up the data a little.